Advantages and Disadvantages of Obtaining Credit Terms With Suppliers

 It Can Increase Your Creditworthiness

 Many suppliers also stay in touch with each other and share information about the businesses they supply.
-If your supplier runs out of merchandise that you need, she might connect you with another supplier who has what you're looking for.
+If your supplier runs out of merchandise you need, she might connect you with another supplier who has what you're looking for.
 You can ideally develop a constant supply of goods from different vendors without necessarily paying cash on delivery every time.

 Keep in mind that you must honor all your agreements, however, paying the right amount within the agreed time period.